will62794/will62794.github.io/_posts/2020-07-21-specifying-systems-tla.markdown

 categories: tlaplus formal-methods refinement
 ---

 Temporal logic, which TLA+ is based on, provides a way to describe properties about behaviors, where a behavior is an infinite sequence of states.
 We could call these *temporal properties* or, more simply, *properties*.
 You can classify certain properties as *safety* or *liveness* properties, but those are just categorizations within the general space of properties you might care about.
 Roughly, a safety property is one that is violated by a finite behavior (a behavior prefix), and a liveness property is one that is violated by an infinite behavior.
-The paper [*Defining Liveness*](https://www.cs.cornell.edu/fbs/publications/DefLiveness.pdf) is a bit old but I think it gives clear, formal definitions of this.
+The paper [*Defining Liveness*](https://www.cs.cornell.edu/fbs/publications/DefLiveness.pdf) gives clear, formal definitions of this.

 In TLA+, there are basically two things you might use a temporal property for: